 The reason that ACH transaction fees are more affordable is that since the transaction deals with the banking network there’s a small interchange fee, usually around 0.5-1 percent of the total transaction—just a few cents in the end.
 When using Dwolla’s API for your ACH transfers, there is no fee per transaction.

-Security is a major concern for businesses and their customers.
-That’s why ACH transfers are encrypted and require a confirmation process between the RDFI and ODFI.
-In other words, the transfer is verified only after making sure that the name and information on the account match the information in the ACH network.
+ACH transfers require a confirmation process between the RDFI and ODFI.
+Simply put, the transfer is verified only after making sure that the name and information on the account match the information in the ACH network.

 Payments are faster